Mattia Perin: Juventus

 On 8 June 2018, Perin signed for Juventus on a four-year contract for a fee of €12 million plus €3 million in bonuses; he was initially expected to compete with Wojciech Szczęsny for a starting spot, following the departure of Gianluigi Buffon.
 Perin made his Juventus debut on 26 September 2018, keeping a clean sheet in a 2–0 home win over Bologna.
-On 1 April 2019, he injured the right shoulder.
+On 1 April 2019, he injured his right shoulder.
 He only made a total of nine competitive appearances for the club throughout the season, all of which came in Serie A, as Juventus finished the season as league champions.

 In July, Perin was linked with a move to Portuguese side Benfica; however, he failed his medical, due to a shoulder injury, and the transfer was not completed.
 Due to the return of Buffon as a back-up to Szczęsny, Perin was relegated to the role of the club's fourth goalkeeper, behind Carlo Pinsoglio; as such, in September, he was subsequently excluded from Juventus's 22–player Champions League squad by manager Maurizio Sarri.

 On 2 January 2020, he rejoined Genoa on loan until the end of the 2019–20 season.
 He made his first appearance since his return three days later, in a 2–1 home win over Sassuolo in Serie A. On 5 September 2020, he rejoined Genoa on loan until the end of the 2020–21 season.

 In the summer of 2021, Perin returned to Juventus as a back-up to Szczęsny.
 He made his debut from his return on 26 September, in a 3–2 win against Sampdoria in Serie A. On 8 December, he made his UEFA Club Competition and UEFA Champions League debut in a 1–0 home win over Malmö in Juventus's final first-round match of the latter competition, which saw them top their group.
 On 14 April 2022, Juventus announced his contract had been extended until 2025.

+On 15 May 2024, Perin started in Juventus's 1–0 victory over Atalanta in the 2024 Coppa Italia final, keeping a clean-sheet.